Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel

 \subsection{Boundary layer theory}

 Complications arise in the systemic treatment of relative liquid motion and shear in the film region of horizontal slug flow.
-Because shear emerges from absolute motion in a wall-bounded flow-system, careful justification must be invoked in utilizing equation \ref{eqn:23}; namely, gas-liquid and liquid-wall contacts in the film region must be considered.
-Triviality is encountered in the case of liquid inviscidity wherein friction and thus shear are nullified such that relative and absolute motions can be treated equivalently.
+Because shear emerges from absolute motion in a wall-bounded flow-system, careful justification must be invoked in utilizing equation \ref{eqn:17}; namely, gas-liquid and liquid-wall contacts in the film region must be considered.\footnote{More accurately, shear arises according to velocity relative to the wall; that is, we could technically utilize the bubble-frame (i.e., "relative velocity") to analyze shear if a negative (upstream) velocity were imposed on the wall boundary\textemdash in the absence of such a transformation, the lab-frame (i.e., "absolute velocity") must be used.} Triviality is encountered in the case of liquid inviscidity wherein friction and thus shear are nullified such that relative and absolute motions can be treated equivalently.
 This may be a plausible approximation for water-based flows yet is difficultly reasoned for HVLs.
 PL20 approached this quandary by defining negligible interfacial shear as a phenomenological simplification while stipulating that liquid-wall shear could remain present in the film.
 Regarding the gas-liquid boundary as an inviscid surface, a Bernoulli energy balance can be applied in a manner inspired by \citet{Benjamin68}, using relative velocities (outputted by TB90) to calculate the pressure profile beneath the bubble.
 For systems featuring an HVL, informed discernment is necessary in modelling the phasic interface.